ispras/natch/docs/3_natch_cmd.md

     info                info about project (only for project) delete              delete scenario (only for project)
-    edit                edit Natch config files (only for project) set                 change some project settings (only for project) modules             add/update/copy modules in the project (requires sudo) settings            Natch shell settings
+    edit                edit Natch config files (only for project) coverage            get coverage for code (only for project) set                 change some project settings (only for project) modules             add/update/copy modules in the project (requires sudo) settings            Natch shell settings